LamNguyen17/flutter_clean_architecture/README.md

 ## Introduction
 This sample demonstrates how one can

-- Setup base architecture of React Native app using Clean Architecture
+- Setup base architecture of Flutter app using Clean Architecture
 - Use dependency injection for layers separation
 - Make api calls using Axios plugin.